Taxila has now turned into Ivy League of Terrorism – India hits back at Pak at UN

 “What my country and our other neighbours are facing today is Pakistan's long-standing policy of sponsoring terrorism, the consequences of which have spread well beyond our region,” she added.

-Gambhir said India sees in Pakistan ‘a terrorist state' which channelises billions of dollars, much of it diverted from aid, to training, financing and supporting terrorist groups as militant proxies against its neighbours.
+Gambhir said India sees in Pakistan ‘a terrorist state' which channelises billions of dollars, much of it diverted from international aid, to training, financing and supporting terrorist groups as militant proxies against its neighbours.

 In a reference to JeM chief Masood Azhar and Mumbai terror attack mastermind Zaki-ur-Rehman Lakhvi, she said terrorist entities and their leaders, including many designated by the UN, continue to roam the streets of Pakistan freely and operate with State's support.